Skip to Content

 I’m pretty plugged into the Las Vegas entertainment scene and pride myself on doing almost everything, so it surprised me to find an attraction that I had never heard of.

-With that being said, a line was forming, it looked popular, and I snagged a quick ticket on my phone to check it out.
+That said, a line was forming, it looked popular, and I snagged a quick ticket on my phone to check it out.

 The Arte Museum is a product of the Korean company d’strict and leverages video displays, sounds, and scents to create immersive scenes of “Eternal Nature” that “Breaks free from the limitations of both space and time”.